marcomarino123/magnopy/docs/source/user-guide/methods/spinham.rst

   runs over all the neighbors of atom :math:`(m,i)` up to a given cutoff distance.

-* The exchange tensor :math:`\boldsymbol{J_{ij}}(\boldsymbol{d_{ij}})` is a :math:`3\times3` matrix that is into isotropic exchange, symmetric anisotropic and anti-simmetric anisotropic parts as follows:
+* The exchange tensor :math:`\boldsymbol{J_{ij}}(\boldsymbol{d_{ij}})` is a :math:`3\times3` matrix that is split into isotropic exchange, as well as into traceless symmetric  and anti-symmetric anisotropy matrices as follows:

   .. math::
     \boldsymbol{J}_{ij} = J_{ij}^{iso}\,\boldsymbol{I}+\boldsymbol{J_{ij}^{S}}+\boldsymbol{J_{ij}^{A}}

   where :math:`\boldsymbol{I}` is a :math:`3\times 3` identity matrix.

-  * The isotropic exchange:
+  * The isotropic exchange is:

   .. math::
     J_{ij}^{iso} = \dfrac{\mathrm{Tr}(\boldsymbol{J_{ij}})}{3}

-  * The symmetric anisotropy:
+  * The symmetric anisotropy is:

     .. math::
       \boldsymbol{J_{ij}^{S}} = \dfrac{\boldsymbol{J_{ij}} + \boldsymbol{J_{ij}}^T}{2} - J_{ij}^{iso}\, \boldsymbol{I}